CLASSIFIED DOSSIER: EYES ONLY

 Core Activities:

 Establish Governance: Form a cross-functional steering committee with executive sponsorship from the CPO, CFO, and Chief Supply Chain Officer (CSCO).
-This group will provide oversight, secure resources, and remove organisational roadblocks.
+This group will provide oversight, secure resources, and remove organisational roadblocks—acting as the ultimate command structure for the operation.

 Conduct Maturity Assessment: Perform a comprehensive assessment of the procurement function's current capabilities across the four C.O.R.E. pillars, using a model similar to that proposed by Deloitte.
-This will identify key strengths, weaknesses, and gaps, providing a clear baseline.
+This will identify key strengths, weaknesses, and gaps, providing a clear, unbiased baseline.

 Define the "North Star" Vision: Through a series of workshops with key stakeholders, define and articulate the long-term vision for the procurement function.
 This vision statement will become the guiding principle for all subsequent decisions.

 Develop the Business Case: Quantify the expected benefits of the transformation, including cost savings, risk reduction, efficiency gains, and innovation potential.
-This business case will be crucial for securing long-term funding and commitment.
+This business case will be crucial for securing long-term funding and commitment—proving the financial necessity of the sting.

 Phase 2: Visibility & Control (Months 6-18) - "The First Takedown"

 With the foundation in place, the second phase focuses on achieving quick wins and establishing basic digital control over core procurement processes.
-The goal is to build momentum and demonstrate tangible value to the organization.
+The goal is to build momentum and demonstrate tangible value to the organisation.
+This phase is about securing the perimeter and proving the power of your new intelligence.

 Core Activities:

 Launch "Quick Win" Sourcing Pilots: Select two to three high-impact, low-complexity categories and run strategic sourcing events using modern e-sourcing tools.
-Meticulously track and report the savings and efficiencies gained to build credibility.
+Meticulously track and report the savings and efficiencies gained to build credibility and secure further investment.

 Deliverables & Metrics: Documented case studies from successful pilot projects demonstrating ROI; a live spend analytics platform with >90% of addressable spend classified; a live, centralised CLM repository; a V1 supplier risk dashboard; and metrics showing an increase in spend under management and a reduction in sourcing cycle time.